madam-research-group/seminar/README.md

 #### Location

-Faculty of Mathematics and Information Science, Warsaw University of Technology, room 318 or online on M$ Teams.
+Faculty of Physics, Warsaw University of Technology, room 309 or online on M$ Teams.

 #### Topics